Criteria for Selection for the Presidential Awards for Excellence in Undergraduate Teaching

 - Nominee's current curriculum vitae.

-- Summary of courses taught within the last two years (include title and short description of course, along with number of students enrolled).
+- Summary of undergraduate courses taught within the last two years (include title and short description of courses, along with number of students enrolled).

-- Student evaluations (as administered by the Center for the Advancement of Teaching and Learning) from at least two, but not more than three, undergraduate courses taught within the last three semesters.
+- Student evaluations from at least two, but not more than three, undergraduate courses taught within the last three semesters.
 If a nominee has taught any large freshman/sophomore course within the last three semesters, those evaluations should be submitted.
 Student comments should also be included along with the numerical evaluation summary.

 - Up to three letters of support from students.